Issa Vegas Sizzles In Silver Bikini & Strikes Sexy Poses At The Pool

 Issa accessorized with a pair of reflective aviator sunglasses, and the lenses glowed pink and orange.
 She parted her lips slightly and it looked like she wore bright red lipstick that popped against her fair skin.
 Behind her was a pool with glittering water.

-The second photo offered a different look at the stunner from a different angle.
-She held onto the same railings with both of her hands, but angled her bare booty towards the camera, leaving her curves on display.
+The second photo offered another look at the stunner from a different angle.
+She held onto the same railings with both of her hands but angled her bare booty towards the camera, leaving her curves on display.
 She moved her sunglasses further down her nose, and her eyes peeked through.
 Moreover, she wore her hair slicked back and tucked behind her ears.

 The snap also revealed that her backdrop included a well-manicured hedge, multiple houses, and views of the ocean.
 Although she didn’t note her location via a geotag, it looked like she was enjoying the weather in a scenic spot.